 Abraham - Isaac - Jacob - Judah

 Jesse - King David

 "So all the generations from Abraham to David are fourteen generations, from David until the captivity in Babylon are fourteen generations, and from the captivity in Babylon until the Christ are fourteen generations."
 (Matthew 1:1 - 17, NKJV).

 Number 14 and the fear of the Lord

 In the Book of Proverbs the expression "the fear of the Lord" occurs 14 times: Proverbs 1:7, 29, 2:5, 8:13, 9:10, 10:27, 14:26, 27, 15:16, 33, 16:6, 19:23, 22:4, 23:17.

-The number 14 represents deliverance or salvation and is used 22 times in the Bible.
+The number 14 represents deliverance or salvation.
+It is used twenty-two times in the Bible.
 The term "14th" is found 24 times in scriptures.

-On the 14th day of the first month, the Passover day in 30 AD, Jesus Christ, God manifested in the flesh, the only begotten Son of God the Father, and the Lamb of God to take away the sin of the world, was crucified as the perfect sacrifice to save mankind from sin.
-Jesus’ death on Passover completed His ministry in the flesh.
+On day 14 of the first month (Nisan) in 30 A.D.
+Jesus Christ, God manifested in the flesh, the only begotten Son of God the Father, and the Lamb of God to take away the sin of the world, was crucified as the perfect sacrifice to save mankind from sin.

 Seven represents completion.
 Thus, 7 + 7 = 14 indicates a double completion.
 The first completion was that Jesus' ministry in the flesh was completed.
 The second completion was that Jesus' sacrifice ended (fulfilled) the need for animal sacrifices.